vidlew/expmod/README.md

 # expmod
-Modular exponentiation and other number stuff
+Modular exponentiation and other number stuff.